 Unique Italian Names for Girls

 Unique Italian baby names for girls differ significantly by country.
-Many Italian names Americans consider to be unique are quite common in Italy, and plenty popular Italian choices among Americans fail to chart in their native country.
+Many Italian names Americans consider to be unique are quite common in Italy, and plenty popular Italian girl names among Americans fail to chart in their native country.
 Americans favor Italian names such as Isabella and Aria, and Italians prefer Giulia and Ginevra.

 - Aurelia